Jackie-Tran/LCS-Fantasy-League/README.md

 - Store Leagues (Users participating, LCS players playing in this league)
 - Store User data

+java-express

+- Used for the backend of the app
+- Create a REST API for the project

 Express.js

 - Used for the backend of the app